EMODnet/EMODnet-Biology-fish-benthos-traits/README.md

+*Product created by Olivier Beauchard, DIVA interpolations by Charles Troupin*

 For all the products, the same approach is adopted and described in a jupyter-notebook with the corresponding Julia code:

 ## Data reading